V-Z/structure-multi-pbspro/README.md

 # About STRUCTURE and its parallelization

 STRUCTURE itself process single file in time.
 It has simple Java GUI available to create batch task and run on desktop, or also possibly on MetaCentrum.
 Other option in [ParallelStructure R package](https://r-forge.r-project.org/projects/parallstructure/) (see my [example](https://trapa.cz/en/structure-r-linux) and [slides](https://soubory.trapa.cz/rcourse/r_mol_data_phylogen.pdf)), but it has problems with some input file formats.
 It runs on single computer, using multiple cores.

-Provided scripts distribute individual runs of STRUCTURE among multiple computers in computing cluster/grid, which speeds up everything a lot.
+Provided scripts distribute individual runs of STRUCTURE among multiple nodes (computers, servers) in computing cluster/grid, which speeds up everything a lot.
+STRUCTURE must be rune repeatedly for different K, and also for each K repeatedly.
+Here, `structure_multi_1_submitter.sh` will submit each single run as individual computing job.
+As soon as `structure_multi_1_submitter.sh` is done, the computing jobs are submitted to the queue and user can monitor their progress by commands like `qstat` (depending on scheduling system of the computing grid/cluster), and see if something already appeared in the output directory.

 # Requirements to use the scripts